Shared Metadata for Data-Centric Materials Science

 Finally, we need to define what is meant by a computational method.
 The Hamiltonian and DFT functional are clearly part of the definition as is the basis set and the potential shape (including pseudopotentials (PP) and effective core potentials).
 The specific implementation may also be relevant.
-Gaussian-based molecular-orbital codes may give the same energy for an identical setup (see Section \ref{sec:qc}), while plane-wave DFT codes may not.
+Gaussian-based molecular-orbital codes may give the same energy for an identical setup (see Section ``Quantum-chemistry methods'' ), while plane-wave DFT codes may not.

 One factor here is the choice of the PP. Irrespective of the used method, the computational settings determine the quality of a calculation.
 Most decisive here is the basis-set cut-off.
 For the plane-wave basis, convergence with respect to this parameter is straightforward.
 In any case, depending on the code, the method and details of the calculation, care needs to be taken to define all the adjustable parameters that significantly affect the energy when defining computational methods.

 To tabulate standard energies, as suggested above, every computational method needs to be applied to all reference systems.
 This requires care in choosing the reference systems to ensure that an as-wide-as-possible range of codes and methods are actually suited for these calculations.
 It may be that some codes cannot constrain the occupancies of atoms, or keep them spherical, which would be a problem if spherical atoms were chosen as the reference.
 Clearly, periodic crystals such as silicon are not suitable for molecular codes.
 It is possible, however, that some other codes could help bridging this gap.
 For example, FHI-aims\cite{blum2009ab} is not only capable of simulating crystalline system, but can also handle atoms and molecules and it can employ Gaussian-type orbitals (GTO) basis sets.
 Thus, FHI-aims is able to reproduce energy differences between atoms/molecules and crystals.
-In this way, it can support codes such as Gaussian or GAMESS.
+In this way, it can support codes such as Gaussian\cite{g03} or GAMESS\cite{GAMESS}.